specialized mental health care for dc professionals who want deeper understanding

 meet dc therapist dr. ann krajewski, psyd

-Hi, I’m Dr. Ann, a Licensed Clinical Psychologist, and virtual therapist in Washington DC.
-I founded Everbe out of my passion to help women heal from all the dynamics that keep them feeling small and voiceless.
-I provide psychotherapy to women struggling to develop the life they want because of perfectionism, codependency, and low self-esteem.
-I use an in-depth approach to discover the root of your problems so that you can finally begin to heal from hurtful patterns.
+I provide psychotherapy to adults in Washington DC who are struggling to develop the life they want because of perfectionism, codependency, and low self-esteem.
+I use an in-depth approach to discover the root of your problems so that you can finally begin to heal from hurtful patterns that have shaped your mental health.

 HEALING CAN BE MESSY AND COMPLICATED BUT YOU DON’T HAVE TO NAVIGATE IT ALONE.